sanchey92/golang-simple-cache/README.md

-his is a simple implementation of a cache server.
+This is a simple implementation of a cache server.